 “But, all I wanted was a nice magnifier !” did you just say ?

-I’m surprised at your naivete.
+I’m surprised at your naïveté.
 Things are, of course, more complex than that.
-Have i taught you nothing ?
+Have I taught you nothing ?
 Shame on me !
-Take a deep breath, it will get bumpy at times but i will be with you all the way.
+Take a deep breath, it will get bumpy at times, but I will be with you all the way.

 Ready ?
 Let’s begin.

 For a long time, even the simplest optical instrument was a rare and pricy thing.
-Industry processes developed during the XIXth and XXth centuries allowed for easier and cheaper access to those along with a real increase in magnifying capacities.
+Industry processes developed during the XIXth and XXth centuries allowed for easier and cheaper access to those, along with a real increase in magnifying capacities.
 Customers can now choose among a plethora of items, all highly praised by a sometimes misleading over-present marketing.

 To help you swim in those murky waters of magnifying abilities, keep three elements in mind: magnification, scale and dioptres.